andypowe11/AWS-Lambda-Pingdom-SG/README.md

-# AWS Lambda function to generate Pingdom probe Security Groups
+# AWS Lambda function to whitelist the Pingdom probe IP addresses

-[Pingdom](https://pingdom.com/) is an online service that regularly monitors website uptime and performance.
+[Pingdom](https://www.pingdom.com/) is an online service that regularly monitors website uptime and performance.

 In cases where the website you want to monitor is not publicly accessible, you will need to whitelist all of the Pingdom probe IP addresses in order that monitoring can take place.

-This AWS Lambda function updates a set of security groups in order to whitelist all the Pingdom probe IP addresses, allowing inbound traffic on ports 80 and 443.
+This AWS Lambda function updates a set of security groups that collectively whitelist all the Pingdom probe IP addresses, allowing inbound traffic on ports 80 and 443.

 To function properly, the Lamdbda function should be called regularly (at least once per day).

 ## Usage